 5. CONCLUSION:

-This study assessed the utilization patterns of Information Technology Enabled Systems (ITES) and identified major challenges faced by farmers in Krishnagiri district, Tamil Nadu.
-Findings revealed that most farmers demonstrated medium-level utilization of ITES, with strong preference for localized platforms such as the TNAU Agritech Portal, while national-level portals and mobile apps remained underused.
+This study assessed the utilization patterns of ITES and identified major challenges faced by farmers in Krishnagiri district, Tamil Nadu, India.
+The findings of the study revealed that most farmers demonstrated medium-level utilization of ITES, with strong preference for localized platforms such as the TNAU Agritech Portal, while national-level portals and mobile apps remained underused.
 Key barriers included lack of training and practical exposure, poor network connectivity, high costs of smartphones and data, limited localized content, inadequate technical support, and low awareness of available services.
 Addressing these issues requires a holistic approach that combines capacity-building programs to enhance digital literacy, expansion of rural telecom infrastructure, development of affordable devices and data plans, localization and simplification of advisory content, and establishment of village-level support systems.
 Such interventions would bridge the digital divide and maximize the potential of ITES to improve agricultural decision-making and livelihoods in rural Tamil Nadu.

 Some of the possible solutions are to address the constraints faced in utilizing ITES, a multipronged approach is required.
 First, farmers should be provided with digital literacy and hands-on training through Krishi Vigyan Kendras and village-level workshops conducted in the local language to improve their confidence in using digital tools.
 Second, localized and crop-specific advisories must be developed in Tamil, incorporating audio and video formats to benefit semi-literate farmers.
 Third, improving network connectivity and power infrastructure through the installation of mobile towers, village Wi-Fi hubs, and solar charging facilities will ensure uninterrupted access to digital services.
 Fourth, subsidized smartphones and affordable data packages should be introduced, possibly through government schemes and Farmer Producer Organizations, to make digital tools financially accessible.
 Finally, establishing local mobile repair and support centres staffed by trained rural youth will help farmers quickly resolve technical issues and sustain regular use of ITES for agricultural decision-making.